Looks Like Mom, Constitution Like Dad: How ECM Is Really Inherited

 This is why I see, regularly in clinic, the situation that surprises patients most: a child whose facial features are a near-copy of one parent, with the constitution of the other.
 The mother and child look identical; the constitutional pulse, the dietary response, and the disease pattern all match the father.
 The reverse case is equally common.
 The body has two inheritance streams running in parallel, and neither one can be used to predict the other.

-The Real Determinant: Organ Size and Strength
+The Real Determinant: Organ Strength and Rank

-• Gastrotonia (토음체질): Stomach largest, bladder smallest.
+• Gastrotonia (토음체질): stomach dominant, bladder most recessive.

-• Renotonia (수양체질): Kidneys largest, pancreas-spleen smallest.
+• Renotonia (수양체질): kidney dominant, pancreas-spleen most recessive.

-• Vesicotonia (수음체질): Bladder largest, stomach smallest.
+• Vesicotonia (수음체질): bladder dominant, stomach most recessive.

 What External Features Can — and Cannot — Tell You